-German
+German Courses

-GERM 101 F Elementary German I (5) (CAN GERM 2) (GERM 101 F + GERM 102 F= CAN GERM SEQ A)
+GERM 101 F Elementary German I (5) (CAN GERM 2)

+(GERM 101 F + GERM 102 F= CAN GERM SEQ A)

 Five hours lecture per week plus one arranged lab hour per week.
 The course focuses on the four major skills of language learning - listening comprehension, speaking, reading and writing - and the grammar and vocabulary necessary to acquire these skills.
 Included is an introduction to customs, culture, and civilization of German-speaking countries.
 This course is conducted primarily in German.
-(CSU) (UC) (Degree credit)
+(CSU) (UC) (Degree credit) AA GE, CSU GE

-GERM 102 F Elementary German II (5) (CAN GERM 4) (GERM 101 F + GERM 102 F = CAN GERM SEQ A)
+GERM 102 F Elementary German II (5) (CAN GERM 4)

+(GERM 101 F + GERM 102 F = CAN GERM SEQ A)

-Prerequisite: GERM 101 F Elementary German I with a grade of "C" or better or one year of high school German with a grade of "C" or better.
-Letter grade or credit/no credit option.
+Prerequisite: GERM 101 F with a grade of "C" or better or one year of high school German with a grade of "C" or better

 Five hours lecture per week plus one arranged lab hour per week.
 The course continues to focus on the four major skills of language learning - listening comprehension, speaking, reading and writing - and the grammar and vocabulary necessary to acquire these skills.
 Included is an introduction to customs, culture, and civilization of German-speaking countries.
 This course is conducted primarily in German.
-(CSU) (UC) (Degree credit)
+(CSU) (UC) (Degree credit) AA GE, CSU GE, IGETC

-GERM 200 F Conversational German (2-2-2-2)
+GERM 200 F Conversational German (2)

-Prerequisite: GERM 102 F Elementary German II with a grade of "C" or better or two years high school German with a grade of "C" or better.
-Letter grade or credit/no credit option.
+Prerequisite: GERM 102 F with a grade of "C" or better or two years high school German with a grade of "C" or better

 This course will focus on improving listening comprehension and speaking skills in simulated real-life situations within the framework of the ACTFL Proficiency Guide lines.
 Reading, writing and cultural components will be included.
-This course may be taken concurrently with GERM 203 F and 204 F. Instruction will be in German.
+This course may be taken concurrently with GERM 203 F and GERM 204 F. Instruction will be in German.
 Course may be taken four times for credit.
 (CSU) (Degree credit)

-GERM 203 F Intermediate German III (4) (GERM 203 F + GERM 204 F = CAN GERM SEQ B)
+GERM 203 F Intermediate German III (4)

+(GERM 203 F + GERM 204 F = CAN GERM SEQ B)

-Prerequisite: GERM 102 F Elementary German II with a grade of "C" or better or two years high school German with a grade of "C" or better.
-Letter grade or credit/no credit option.
+Prerequisite: GERM 102 F with a grade of "C" or better or two years high school German with a grade of "C" or better

 Four hours of lecture per week.
 The course emphasizes the acquisition of advanced skills in listening, speaking, reading, and writing.
 Students will be introduced to further elements of the culture, history, and geography of Germany through lectures, slides, films, dialogues and reading assignments.
 Instruction will be in German.
-(CSU) (UC) (Degree credit)
+(CSU) (UC) (Degree credit) AA GE, CSU GE, IGETC

-GERM 204 F Intermediate German IV (4) (GERM 203 F + GERM 204 F = CAN GERM SEQ B)
+GERM 204 F Intermediate German IV (4)

+(GERM 203 F + GERM 204 F = CAN GERM SEQ B)

 Letter grade or credit/no credit option.
-Prerequisite: GERM 203 F Intermediate German III with a grade of "C" or better or three years high school German with a grade of "C" or better.
+Prerequisite: GERM 203 F with a grade of "C" or better or three years high school German with a grade of "C" or better

 Four hours of lecture per week.
 The course emphasizes the acquisition of more advanced listening, speaking, reading, and writing.
 Students will be introduced to the further elements of culture, history and geography of Germany through lectures, slides, films, dialogues and reading assignments.
 Instruction will be in German.
-(CSU) (UC) (Degree credit)
+(CSU) (UC) (Degree credit) AA GE, CSU GE, IGETC

-GERM 299 F German Independent Study (1-1-1)
+GERM 299 F German Independent Study (1)

-Prerequisite: Four semesters of the language.
+Prerequisite: Four semesters of the language

-One-hour lecture or scheduled conference per week.
+One hour lecture or scheduled conference per week.
 For able students who wish to increase their knowledge of literature, culture, or language through individual study or research.
 Elective credit in the humanities area.
 Course may be taken three times for credit.
 (CSU) (UC review required.)
 (Degree credit)